 In natural settings, grass and trees do not coexist easily.
 There is not much grass in a forrest and there are not many trees in natural meadows.
 It is also not very healthy for the trees or the grass.
 If you intend to buck the natural system and try growing grass under trees, the grass will need a large amount of filtered or direct sunlight through or under the branches.

 Therefore, properly and regularly pruned trees will have a better chance of growing grass under them.
 Be aware that it may take a while for grass to become established, and because of the growth pattern of some trees, no grass will be able to grow under them.
 In which case properly established and maintained mulch beds are strongly recommended.

 Tree pruning is extremely important to help a tree develop proper branch structure so that it is less likely to suffer damage or a failure in the future.
 Proper pruning can also help manage potential insect or disease issues.

 When applied correctly, mulching becomes a maintenance practice that can limit needless stress to a tree or shrub.
 Stressed trees or shrubs are vulnerable to infection or attack.
 Mulch can serve as a defensive layer that regulates moisture and temperature.
 Mulch can also help protect your roots in areas of heavy traffic or mowing, keeping your valuable trees and shrubs healthy.

 As a rule of thumb, a 2- to 4-inch layer of mulch that extends 4 to 6 feet from the base of the tree should be applied above the existing soil.
 Be sure to leave a one-inch gap between the base of the tree and the mulch so that the completed application resembles a doughnut.

-Invoices are issued following completion of work and due within 30 days.
+Invoices are issued upon completion of work and net payment is due at that time.